 England

 England last won the World Cup in 1966.
-Since then, the Three Lions have had incredible rosters and the best head coaches, yet they haven’t even finished as runners-up.
-So, why are they among the favorites?
-Because once again, they own a sick roster!
-Including Jude Bellingham, Harry Kane, Bukayo Saka, Declan Rice, and Marcus Rashford.
+Since then, the Three Lions have had incredible rosters and top head coaches, yet they haven’t even finished as runners-up.
+England is currently listed as the second favorite to win the 2026 World Cup with +550 odds, and their squad is managed by Thomas Tuchel.
+Expectations are high for England, given their strong squad and recent performances.
+Their stars, including Jude Bellingham, Harry Kane, Bukayo Saka, Declan Rice, and Marcus Rashford, are expected to play a crucial role in their tournament prospects.

 Also, the Three Lions have had better results recently.
 They haven’t won anything, but at least they reached the EURO final in 2020 and 2024.